-9.2 (through example #2)

-In Class: Ask if students have any questions from the lab, Integrating to Infinity.
+- 9.3 (through example #1) - In Class: Ask if students have any questions from the lab, Integrating to Infinity.
 After you've done that thoroughly, then cover the n-th term test.
-We use only the first part of section 9.2 in the textbook, because that's where the n-th Term Test is, and the second half includes the integral test which we cover next time using material in the course pack.
-Homework problem #28 is a proof of the n-th Term Test, and it may work well to have students do that problem in groups at the end of class today.
+We use only the first part of section 9.3 in the textbook, because that's where the n-th Term Test is, and the second half includes the integral test which we cover next time using material in the course pack.
+One of the homework problems is a proof of the n-th Term Test, and it can work well to have students do that problem in groups at the end of class today. - Lab: Normal Data Sets, Part 1; Series Worksheet, Part 1 (p 219 Course Pack) - Note: The students will work the first part of the Normal Data Lab, in which they choose what data they will be gathering over the next few weeks.

-Homework: Course Pack/5,8-10; 9.1/4,18,24,25; 9.2/13,14,24,28,30.

-Lab: Normal Data Sets, Part 1; Series Worksheet, Part 1 (p 219 Course Pack)

-Note: The students will work the first part of the Normal Data Lab, in which they choose what data they will be gathering over the next few weeks.
 The data will be used in the lab in week 8.
 After the Normal Data business is done, have students work in teams on assigned series problems.
-This practice with series is here, because students will have begun to have lots of questions about series and convergence issues.

-4-3 Series #3 in the Course Pack: Integral Test

-In Class: We use material in the course pack, rather than the textbook, because we want to include coverage on error bounds.
-Students learned how to integrate to infinity in the week 3 lab; they will learn about other improper integrals on day 5-3.

-HW note: In the homework the students will have to find an integral of xe^{-x^2} by guess-and-check, since we have not covered u-substitution.
+This practice with series is here, because students will have begun to have lots of questions about series and convergence issues. - 4-3 Series #3 in the Course Pack: Integral Test - In Class: We use material in the course pack, rather than the textbook, because we want to include coverage on error bounds.
+Students learned how to integrate to infinity in the week 3 lab; they will learn about other improper integrals on day 5-3. - HW note: In the homework the students will have to find an integral of xe^{-x^2} by guess-and-check, since we have not covered u-substitution.

-Homework: Course Pack/1,2a,b,3a,4a,c,5a,c,6a,b.
-Tell students that they should start working on next week's review problems this weekend.

-5-1 9.3 Comparison Test; Absolute Convergence Theorem.

-In Class: Cover the Comparison Test and the Absolute Convergence Theorem.
+5-1 9.4 Comparison Test; Absolute Convergence Theorem, Limit Comparison Test.
+In Class: Cover the two Comparison Tests and the Absolute Convergence Theorem.
 You will see that this section of the textbook contains enough material for at least three lessons.
-We will cover the Ratio Test, which is also in section 9.3, just before we cover power series later in the course.
+We will cover the Ratio Test, which is also in section 9.4, just before we cover power series later in the course.
 Also, we will discuss the Alternating Series Theorem when we need it to treat the endpoints of an interval of convergence later in the course.